d101tm/tmstats/README.md

 pip install --user --upgrade google-api-python-client

-Enabled Google Sheets API from the Google Console
+You must enable Google Sheets API from the Google Console and create an API token.

-Created API token for this use (could have used the same one as we use for maps)

-Updated sheet to allow access by anyone who has the link; the sheetid is in the link.

-Voilà: curl "https://sheets.googleapis.com/v4/spreadsheets/sheetid/values/A1?key=key" works and returns the most current version of the sheet (updates don't happen until you leave a cell)